 Another food waste driver is protocol around food safety.
 And while there is absolutely no compromise here – we must serve safe food – it’s important to recognize that confusion around food safety policies can lead to waste, especially in foodservice.

 To comply with food safety regulations, operators rightly establish margins of error for food safety.
 But sometimes, they then create margins of error around those first margins.
 And perhaps one more margin to be safe.
-What can end up happening is that in the pursuit of compliance with food safety policies, operations might be creating waste if they are following rules without applying their own rationale.
+In the pursuit of compliance with food safety policies, operations might be creating waste if they are following rules without applying their own rationale.

-A recent guest article by Steven M. Finn, Managing Director for ResponsEcology, highlights this sometimes-problematic thinking wonderfully when he describes an experience he had at an airport food outlet.
+A recent guest article by Steven M. Finn, Leanpath VP of Food Waste Prevention, highlights this sometimes-problematic thinking wonderfully when he describes an experience he had with food waste at an airport food outlet.

 4. False Labor/Waste Trade-Offs

-Labor costs are a hot button issue for many foodservice operators.
+Labor costs in foodservice operations are a hot button issue.
 Traditionally, managers would attempt to minimize these costs by producing food in large batches, requiring less time investment for staff, who could then clock out earlier.
 Less labor, more savings.

 However, data has shown us that producing large batches of food is inflexible and results in much more waste than small-batch or cook-to-order production.
 So in trying to save money on labor, operators are actually wasting money, resources, and food when they toss what remains of the big batches at the end of a shift.